ejehameh/scopeflow-vue/README.md

 # ScopeFlow

-A collaborative Scope of Work (SOW) review tool re-implemented in Vue 3, Clients can preview a PDF scope document, leave threaded comments with annotations pinned to specific text selections, and formally approve the scope.
+A collaborative Scope of Work (SOW) review tool built with Vue 3.
+Clients can preview a PDF scope document, leave threaded comments with annotations pinned to specific text selections, and formally approve the scope.

 ![ScopeFlow — Review workspace](public/screenshot.png)